agrellum/agorexx/README.md

 go build libcalls.go

-Note: Not entirely 32-bit safe yet.
+Note: Should be 32-bit safe now.
+Needs: Docs and more Tests